Sabirah42/Serverless_CICD/README.md

 ### Create new Jenkins item

 - Once Jenkins is fully set up.
 It is time to add a `New Item`.
-The one we will use for this project will be of type `Pipeline`, and not a freestyle project!
+The one we will use for this project will be of type `Freestyle`.

 ### Add a webhook for GitHub to notify Jenkins